Learning to Read Through Phonics

 Phonics works best when children are given plenty of encouragement and learn to enjoy reading and books.
 Parents play a very important part in helping with this.

 Some simple steps to help your child learn to read through phonics:

 ● Teaching how sounds match with letters is likely to start with individual letters such as ‘s’, ‘a’ and ‘t’ and then will move on to two-letter sounds such as ‘ee’, ‘ch’ and ‘ck’.

 ● With all books, encourage your child to ‘sound out’ unfamiliar words and then blend the sounds together from left to right rather than looking at the pictures to guess.
 Once your child has read an unfamiliar word you can talk about what it means and help him or her to follow the story.

 ● Try to make time to read with your child every day.
 Grandparents and older brothers or sisters can help, too.
 Encourage your child to blend the sounds all the way through a word.

 ● Word games like ‘I-spy’ can also be an enjoyable way of teaching children about sounds and letters.
-You can also encourage your child to read words from your shopping list or road signs to practise phonics.
+You can also encourage your child to read words from your shopping list or road signs to practice phonics.

 - Use your child’s reading record to look at what he/she has been reading and make comments yourself on how well they have done.

 - ENJOY READING TOGETHER!
 Reading for pleasure is the most important thing.
 Let your child enjoy reading so that it doesn’t become a chore.